European settlers in the Great Plains are estimated to have reduced the American bison population from 30 million to just 325 by the 1880s.

 By the 1860s, bison had roamed the Great Plains for 10,000 years.
 They numbered in the tens of millions, charging across the flat landscape in such a cacophony that people called it the "Thunder of the Plains."
-For generations, they'd provided Native Americans with food, clothing, and shelter.
+For generations, they'd provided Native Americans with food, clothing, shelter, and even spiritual imagery.

 But everything began to change after the Civil War.
 The railroad was snaking west, bringing with it new towns, trains, telegram lines, and eager settlers.
 Determined to allow western expansion to continue, the U.S. government decided to clear the way of Native Americans.

 To do this, they set their sights on the bison.

 Killing bison to force Native Americans off the Plains was never explicit U.S. government policy.
 However, the government endorsed it.